A tradition of opportunity

-Purdue University was created to serve – to serve the people of Indiana and beyond through research, teaching and engagement.
-It also serves its students through access to a world-class education.
-This legacy dates back to the passage of the Morrill Act in 1862, and it lives on today.
+Purdue was created to serve.
+It serves the people of Indiana and beyond through research, teaching and engagement.
+It serves its students through access to a world-class education.
+This legacy dates to the passage of the Morrill Act in 1862 and it lives on today.

-This series of stories will outline how Purdue has evolved through the years in accordance with its founding as a land-grant university.
-Learn about some of the key people and events that shaped Purdue’s evolution, building an internationally renowned university that will continue meeting challenges and serving its state and nation well into the future.
+Learn about some of the people and events that shaped Purdue’s evolution, building an internationally renowned university that will continue meeting challenges well into the future.

 What is a land-grant university?